top of page

 OUR STORY

-As we write this in July of 2023, our current swim school site has been open for 10 years this month, however the club has been going slightly longer.
-To tell you the story of the beginnings of the club is to tell you the story of the beginnings swim school as the two are intertwined.
+Our current swim school site opened in July of 2013, however the club has been going slightly longer.
+To tell you the story of the beginnings of the club is to tell you the story of the Canterbury Swim School, as the two are intertwined.
+All of our swimmers are part of us and of Waitaha.
+We cannot begin to thank you and your families enough for the loyal and unwavering support over the years.
+This is our story...

 Long, long ago in a far-off galaxy – actually in the early 2000s - Huia and Jenny had a dream that arose from their many years of coaching.
 They saw there was a shortage of water space in Christchurch, particularly on the Southern side of the city.
 They wanted a better deal for swimmers and to have the facilities to teach children the skills they needed to become a competitive swimmer (if they wanted to) right from the outset.
 They also wanted to address the state of swimming in New Zealand, to make learning a life saving skill affordable to everyone, regardless of individual circumstance.
 They believed that such a necessity should not be a luxury – it should be the right of every child, and it is still their vision to make this happen.
 They wanted to build a facility that could benefit the community, foster health and well-being, become a place for people to meet, share experiences, develop friendships, become a place of learning, fun, relaxation, and therapy.

-This vision would not have happened until we shared it with Chris Hurley (Matthew’s father) in 2009; he liked our plans and came on board with us, bringing with him business skills and experience we didn’t have.
+This vision would not have happened until Huia and Jenny shared it with Chris Hurley (Matthew’s father) in 2009; he liked the plans and came on board, bringing with him business skills and experience.
 Chris was also the very first President of the Waitaha Swim Club.
-Together, we faced many barriers, obstacles, detractors, nay-sayers, people who didn’t think we could do what we said we would – suffice to say the tall poppy syndrome was very much alive and well in the swimming community at that time.
+Together, our founding team faced many barriers, obstacles, detractors, and nay-sayers – suffice to say the tall poppy syndrome was very much alive and well in the swimming community at that time.
 But, swim coaches are notoriously competitive and determined so we ignored all of that and carried on.

 DO, OR NOT DO.
 THERE IS NO TRY, ONLY DO.
-The famous advice given by the wise old Yoda to the young Luke Skywalker and which many of you swimmers sitting here today would have heard Huia say that to you over the years.
+The famous advice given by the wise old Yoda to the young Luke Skywalker and which many of our swimmers would have heard Huia say that many times over the years.
 And we didn’t just try – we did.
-We chose to surround ourselves with positive people, people who believed in us, and wanted to share in, and be a part of that dream.
+We chose to surround ourselves with positive people, people who believed in our vision, and wanted to share in and be a part of that dream.
 We chose not to listen to the negative, and to continue with our plans.
 It’s very true it would have been so easy to have given up many times, but for us this was never an option.
 We were never going to try and build a pool – we were only ever going to do it.
-We never doubted ourselves, and we never doubted we would see this project through to its completion, even though there were times when a huge personal cost to each of us was involved.
-And that has still been the case over the years.
+We never doubted ourselves, and we never doubted we would see the project through to its completion, even though there were times when a huge personal cost was involved.

 In November 2010 we had become frustrated with continual stonewalling and bureaucratic red tape associated with the site we originally preferred – which incidentally was the Templeton outdoor pool - we cast our eye out for another and came across the current site in January 2011, and put an offer in on it.
 We were due to sign up for it on the day of the Christchurch Earthquakes in February 2011.
 The earthquakes occurred before that happened and the actual signing was delayed.